bandrewfisher/use-query-param/README.md

 ## Install and Run the Project

+If you don't want to download the project, you can see it in action on [Code Sandbox](https://codesandbox.io/s/use-query-param-9fnnw?file=/src/App.tsx).

 Run the following commands to clone the project, install dependencies, and start the project.

 ```